tfabris/BlueGigaEmpeg/README.md

     - Expected behavior versus actual behavior.
   - Attach your debug log to the bug report.

-- When done with the debug session, disconnect the USB cable from the Arduino debug port.
-This is normally left unconnected during normal operation of the BlueGigaEmpeg module.
+- When you are done with the debug session, remove the USB cable from the Arduino debug port.
+This is normally left disconnected during normal operation of the BlueGigaEmpeg module.

 ###  Variables in the Arduino sketch: